 For examples see the ECG library (link provided under 'Further reading & references', below).

-In the context of palpitations or suspected arrhythmia, referral is required for:
+In the context of palpitations or suspected arrhythmia, referral to secondary care is required for:

 - Urgent symptoms (eg, chest pain, breathlessness or loss of consciousness) usually merit admission for assessment.

-- Syncope or near syncope (especially exertional syncope, which is a serious symptom).
+- Syncope or near syncope (especially exertional syncope - red flag).

 - Symptoms suggesting a pathological tachycardia - eg, if there is an accurate description of very rapid heartbeat with sudden onset and offset.